Toit language basics#

 Hello World!

 What if you want to say "Hello" a lot without getting your fingers all tired?
-You should define another method:
+You should define another function:

 hi: